- About the Program

 - Critical Questions Lecture Series

 Is the GRE part of the application package?

 No, we do not consider the GRE as part of our holistic admissions process.
 We base our admissions decisions on a careful consideration of the writing sample, statement of objectives, letters of recommendation, online application, and transcripts.

 How many students are enrolled in the MA program?

-24 to 28, meaning that each entering class comprises 12-14 students.
+Each entering class comprises 6-12 students, meaning that the program as a whole ranges from about 12 – 24.
 Our program is small and intensive, and built around close mentoring for each student.
-We admit 20-22 applicants each spring.
-Because a certain number of our admitted students choose to attend a different program, we arrive at the target class size of 12-14.
+We admit approximately 8-20 applicants each spring, depending on how many students we can fully fund.
+Because a certain number of our admitted students choose to attend a different program, we arrive at the target class size of 6-12.

 Can I attend part-time or online?

 No. Our two-year program is designed around a structured sequence that begins in the fall term with ENG 514: Introduction to Graduate Studies, continues through a sequence of “MA Experience” options and other coursework, and concludes, in the second year, with the thesis defense.

 Do you accept applications throughout the year or allow students to start in the winter or spring terms?